-Fashion Business Essentials
+Fashion Business Essentials Certificate

-A 6-week intensive for fashion entrepreneurs
+An intensive business builder for fashion entrepreneurs

-This certificate program is designed for those just starting a fashion business, those in business for a few years, and anyone with an interest in better understanding the fashion industry.
+This certificate is designed for those just starting a fashion business, those in business for a few years, and anyone with an interest in better understanding the fashion industry.

 - High-speed internet connection

-- a standard laptop or desktop computer that is capable of running the latest browser and streaming media
+- A standard laptop or desktop computer that is capable of running the latest browser and streaming media

-- built-in or external webcam and speakers
+- Built-in or external webcam and speakers

-- How to develop a brand identity
+- Develop a brand identity

-- How to work with patternmakers
+- Work with patternmakers

-- How to work profitably with retailers
+- Interface profitably with retailers

 - Classes taught by top industry experts